-Like every Praxis II subject test, the Biology exam will be administered via computer.
+Like every Praxis subject test, the Biology exam will be administered via computer.
 The questions will come in selected-response (multiple choice) format and total to 150.
 The test is also timed; you will be expected to complete the full exam in exactly two and a half hours.

 Content and Subjects: What to Expect